 The LPAC will also determine whether certain accommodations are necessary for any state-mandated assessments.
-The STAAR-L, as mentioned at Standardized Testing on page 88, may be administered to a LEP student.
-The Texas English Language Proficiency Assessment System (TELPAS) will also be administered to students who qualify for service.

-If a student is considered LEP and receives special education services because of a qualifying disability, the student's ARD committee will make instructional and assessment decisions in conjunction with LPAC.
+The STAAR L, as mentioned at Standardized Testing on page 90, may be administered to an English language learner, or, for a student up to grade 5, a Spanish version of STAAR.
+In limited circumstances, a student's LPAC may exempt the student from an otherwise required state-mandated assessment or may waive certain graduation requirements related to the English I end-of-course (EOC) assessment.
+The Texas English Language Proficiency Assessment System (TELPAS) will also be administered to English language learners who qualify for services.
+If a student is considered an English language learner and receives special education services because of a qualifying disability, the student's ARD committee will make instructional and assessment decisions in conjunction with the LPAC.